 - I’m so depressed that I really don’t care.

 All of the above offered good intentions either minimize the person’s pain or try to solve the person’s problem.
 They border on being controlling and unkind.
 Comparative pain almost never cheers someone up, and doctors have yet to find any combination of words that can magically cure depression.
+Here are 10 things to say that help.

 To help a depressed friend or relative, instead try: